veltenlab/CloneTracer/primer_design/README.md

 The script also generates several bed files stored in the `genomic_files` and `primers` directories which can be loaded into a genome browser to confirm the correct orientation and position of the primers.

-In our experience visualising these files is very helpful particularly in instances where the initial PCR reactions do not seem to work.
+In our experience visualising these files is very helpful particularly in instances where the initial PCR reactions do not seem to work (e.g. no specific peak is found in bioanalyser traces).